-Seahawks John Schneider gives updates on where things stand with Frank Clark, Bobby Wagner and Doug Baldwin
+GM John Schneider updates where things stand with Frank Clark, Bobby Wagner, Doug Baldwin

 “We are always trying to understand what the landscape is throughout the National Football League,’’ he said.
 “If we didn’t, we wouldn’t be doing our job.
 We can’t ever have our head in the sand with anything.
 But we love Frank, obviously.
 That’s why we franchised him.’’

 The Seahawks can negotiate with Clark until July 15, after which he can play only on the tag with no new talks allowed until after the season.
-However, Clark can sign the tag at any time, and as long as he is not signed he is not subject to fines if he does not attend mandatory practices and mini-camps or training camp.
+However, Clark can sign the tag at any time, and as long as he is not signed he is not subject to fines if he does not attend mandatory practices and minicamps or training camp.

 Schneider, though, said he does not anticipate Clark holding out.